 '''

 cd /nutch/search

-bin/nutch crawl urls -dir crawled -depth 3
+bin/nutch crawl urlsdir -dir crawl -depth 3

 '''

 We are using the nutch crawl command.
-The urls is the urls directory that we added to the distributed filesystem.
-The -dir crawled is the output directory.
+The urlsdir is the urls directory that we added to the distributed filesystem.
+(I've called it "urlsdir" to make it clearer that it isn't merely the \file\ containing urls).
+The "-dir crawl" is the output directory.
 This will also go to the distributed filesystem.
 The depth is 3 meaning it will only get 3 page links deep.
 There are other options you can specify, see the command documentation for those options.